Amazon Inventory Management in 4 Easy Steps

 Inventory management is the process of ordering, tracking, and storing your products to meet demand efficiently.
-It’s a crucial part of any retail or ecommerce business, but proper inventory management is especially important for Amazon sellers as being out of stock can impact listing status, search result rankings, and seller reviews.
+It’s a crucial part of any retail or ecommerce business, but proper inventory management is especially important for Amazon sellers, as being out of stock can impact listing status, search rankings, and customer reviews.

-Amazon sellers can manage their inventory through tools on Seller Central—which is the web interface used by brands and merchants to manage their Amazon products, listings, marketing efforts, fulfillment, and more.
+Amazon sellers can manage inventory through tools on Seller Central, the web interface where you manage Amazon products, listings, marketing efforts, fulfillment, and more.
 It’s also available as a mobile app on Google Play and the Apple App Store.

-Every Amazon seller should be familiar with the inventory features that Seller Central provides, which deliver highly useful sales data and stock info to track and manage your inventory.
+Every Amazon seller should be familiar with the Seller Central inventory features, which deliver highly useful sales data and stock info to track and manage your inventory.

 Watch the video below to walk through each inventory management feature available on the Amazon Seller Central dashboard.

-From Seller Central you can quickly scan many key data points for all of your Amazon listings and make many basic inventory adjustments manually—either by individual product or in batches.
-These actions include:
+From Seller Central, you can quickly scan many key data points for all of your Amazon listings and make many basic inventory adjustments manually—either by individual product or in batches—including:

 - View active, inactive, and suppressed listings